reubenezera/CodingCamp-17August26-reubenezera/README.md

 # CodingCamp-17August26-reubenezera

-The mini project I built using Kiro for this RevoU Coding Camp is a budget & expense tracker.
+The mini project I built using Kiro for this RevoU Coding Camp is a budget & expense visualizer.
 Features include:
 - A transaction list
 - A category manager
 - A visualization char